CJEU - Case C-101/01 - Bodil Lindqvist

 The questions brought before the CJEU were:

-3. Whether the processing of personal data is covered under the exception of processing under a household activity under Article 3(1) Directive 95/46?
+- Whether the processing of personal data is covered under the exception to processing under a household activity under Article 3(1) Directive 95/46?

 Holding[edit | edit source]

-On the third question, the court interpreted widely Article 3(1) to include information concerning all aspects of physical and mental health state of an individual.
-Hence, Mrs. Lindqvist reference to her colleagues health condition constitutes processing of personal data concerning health in line with Article 8(1) Directive 95/46.
+On the fourth question, the court interpreted widely Article 3(1) to include information concerning all aspects of physical and mental health state of an individual.
+Hence, Mrs. Lindqvist's reference to her colleagues health condition constitutes processing of personal data concerning health in line with Article 8(1) Directive 95/46.

-On the sixth question, the court addressed the question with reference to the provisions of Recital 8 and 10 Directive 95/46.
+On the seventh question, the court addressed the question with reference to the provisions of Recital 8 and 10 Directive 95/46.
 In the harmonization of laws by member states, the court reiterated the importance of having a complete harmonization of laws.
-The court noted that Directive 95/46 allows room for maneuvers in certain cases but such maneuvers should ensure that there is a balance between the free movement of personal data and protection of private life.
+The court noted that Directive 95/46 allows room for manoeuvres in certain cases, but such manoeuvres should ensure that there is a balance between the free movement of personal data and protection of private life.
 In conclusion, the court held that measures taken by member states to ensure the protection of personal data must be consistent with the provisions of Directive 95/46.
 However, nothing prevents a member state from extending the scope of national legislation to areas not included in the scope of Directive 95/46.

 Comment[edit | edit source]